megshinagawa/megshinagawa/README.md

 ### 🌿 ABOUT ME
 Hello herro, I'm Meg!
-I'm 24 years old (2000 baby ✌🏼) and I'm originally from Tokyo, Japan 🇯🇵 I used to study computer science and entrepreneurship at Reichman University in Israel, but I had to suspend my studies due to the war that broke out in the area in October of 2023.
-I have a [YouTube channel](https://www.youtube.com/channel/UCmgNUsFzcte6qmsCLL429pg) with over 1.3K subscribers where I talk about sustainable productivity, and share snippets from my everyday life.
+I'm 24 years old (2000 baby ✌🏼) and I'm originally from Tokyo, Japan 🇯🇵 I have a [YouTube channel](https://www.youtube.com/channel/UCmgNUsFzcte6qmsCLL429pg) with over 1.3K subscribers where I talk about sustainable productivity, and share snippets from my everyday life.

 ### 💻 LANGUAGES
 <div align="left">